Is The Sarasota Real Estate Market Hot or Cold?

 Manatee County:

-In Manatee County, 548 single family homes closed in November, down 13.7 percent from last year, showing a slower sales pace than October.
-The median sale price rose 13.3 percent to $487,233, influenced in part by the types of homes that sold.
-Cash buyers made up 27.0 percent of purchases, and sellers received a median of 94.5 percent of their original asking price.
+In Manatee County, 444 homes closed in January, down 10.8 percent from last year.
+The median sale price increased 0.1 percent to 480,495, showing prices are holding steady despite fewer sales.
+Limited supply and buyer competition continue to support values.
+Cash buyers made up 32.4 percent of purchases, and sellers received a median of 94.2 percent of list price.

 TOWNHOMES & CONDOS